 Welcome to Professional Development Studies (PDS) at the School of Communication and Information (SC&I).
 Whether you are a young professional, new manager, or experienced executive you will find a wide array of continuing education programs that will help you enhance your skills and succeed in your career.

-PDS offers three non-credit professional online certificate programs:
+PDS offers four non-credit professional online certificate programs:

 To earn your certificate, you must complete six courses.
 You can start our programs with any course in any month.
 The course schedule loops so that you can complete the program in six months no matter which month you start in.
 You are also welcome to take stand-alone courses that meet your career development needs.